SiliconCar/CarND-Capstone/README.md

 ![image alt text](imgs/readme_image_4.png)

 For training images, we use a combination of web scraping, simulator image capturing, and ROSbag image capturing.
 We use Keras (with Tensorflow as backend) for training with a total of 2,000 images (10% of which as validation/test samples).
 Except for normalization, we do not use other image augmentation techniques.
-We trained for 25 epochs and can achieve >99% validation/test samples.
+We trained for 25 epochs and can achieve >99% validation/test accuracy.
 We save the model into the .h5 file.
 The traffic-light classification is implemented in get_classification(self, image) function in CarND-Capstone/tree/master/ros/src/tl_detector/light_classification/tl_classifier.py.

 Performance Tuning